betheden/hebrew-grammar/content/participle_passive.rst

 --------

-A passive/reflexive participle is often used as an independent grammatical entity, although it can introduce entire clauses, like a :ref:`participle_active`.
+A passive/reflexive participle is often used as an independent grammatical entity, although it can introduce entire clauses similar to the :ref:`active<participle_active>` participle.
 Passive participles are generally more limited in meaning than active participles.
 Passive participles are governed either by the main verb of a sentence or by the context; thus, they can express action in past time, present time, future time, or without any specified timeframe.

+.. _participle_passive-adjectival:

-functions as an :ref:`adjective`
+Functions as an :ref:`adjective<adjective>`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This is the most common use of the passive participle in Biblical Hebrew.
-When a passive participle functions as an adjective, it :ref:`adjective-attributive` either as an attributive adjective or a predicate adjective.
-The context must determine whether a passive participle is functioning as a predicate adjective or as a main verb, because both appear the same in many instances (compare EXO 5:16 and 1SA 19:11).
+A passive participle can function as either an :ref:`attributive<adjective-attributive>`adjective or a :ref:`predicative<adjective-predicative>` adjective.
+The context must determine whether a passive participle is functioning as a predicative adjective or as a main verb, because both appear the same in many instances (compare EXO 5:16 and 1SA 19:11).

 The following example shows a passive participle functioning as an attributive adjective.

 .. csv-table:: Example: PSA 149:9